Jesús Montero: New York Yankees (2011)

-2011 season

 The Yankees promoted Montero to the major leagues on September 1, 2011, as a September call-up.
 He started his first major league game that same day as the designated hitter against the Boston Red Sox at Fenway Park.
 Montero went 0-for-4, but was hit by a pitch and scored the go-ahead run in the seventh inning.
 He made his first start at Yankee Stadium on September 3, 2011, against the Toronto Blue Jays.
 He went 1-for-3, hitting a single to left field in the sixth inning with two outs for his first major league hit.
 On September 5, during a game against the Baltimore Orioles, Montero hit his first two home runs of his major league career and the Yankees took an 11–10 victory.

-Montero became the first 21-year-old rookie to hit two home runs in one of his first five games game since Manny Ramirez did in 1993.
+Montero became the first 21-year-old rookie to hit two home runs in one of his first five games since Manny Ramirez did in 1993.
 Montero started his first game as a catcher against the Los Angeles Angels of Anaheim on September 11.
 Against the Red Sox on September 24, Montero fell a triple short of hitting for the cycle.
 Montero ended the year with a .328 batting average, which included four home runs and 28 RBIs in 18 games.